-When powered on, Thyone-I can be in one of the following modes of operations,
+When powered on, the Thyone-I can be in one of the following modes of operations:

-- Reset A state where the /RESET is held LOW. - Bootloader In this mode the module is waiting for a firmware update. (see chapter 15)
+- Reset A state where the /RESET is held LOW. - Bootloader In this mode, the module is waiting for a firmware update.
+(See chapter 15) Command mode This is the standard mode of operation for Thyone-I. In this mode, the module can be configured and controlled using the command interface (see chapter 7). - Transparent mode In this mode, the module acts as a transparent UART-radio bridge (see chapter 8). - Radio test mode This is a mode meant for radio performance and compliance testing (see chapter 7.8).

-- Command mode This is the standard mode of operation for Thyone-I. In this mode the module can be configured and controlled using the command interface. (see chapter 7) - Transparent mode In this mode, the module acts as a transparent UART-radio bridge. (see chapter 8) - Radio test mode This is a mode meant for radio performance and compliance testing. (see section 7.8) - Sleep The state of lowest power consumption where the module is waiting on a wake-up trigger.
+• Sleep The state of lowest power consumption where the module is waiting for a wake-up trigger.

-Figure 9 illustrates the several modes of operation and transitions to/from each of the above states.
+Figure 9 illustrates various modes of operation and transitions to/from each of the above states.